Protestant Bible

 A Protestant Bible is a Christian Bible whose translation or revision was produced by Protestant Christians.
-Such Bibles comprise 39 books of the Old Testament (according to the Hebrew Bible canon, known especially to non-Protestant Christians as the protocanonical books) and 27 books of the New Testament, for a total of 66 books.
+Typically translated into a vernacular language, such Bibles comprise 39 books of the Old Testament (according to the Hebrew Bible canon, known especially to non-Protestant Christians as the protocanonical books) and 27 books of the New Testament, for a total of 66 books.
 Some Protestants use Bibles which also include 14 additional books in a section known as the Apocrypha (though these are not considered canonical) bringing the total to 80 books.
-This is often contrasted with the 73 books of the Catholic Bible, which includes seven deuterocanonical books as a part of the Old Testament.
+This is in contrast with the 73 books of the Catholic Bible, which includes seven deuterocanonical books as a part of the Old Testament.
 The division between protocanonical and deuterocanonical books is not accepted by all Protestants who simply view books as being canonical or not and therefore classify books found in the Deuterocanon, along with other books, as part of the Apocrypha.
 Sometimes the term "Protestant Bible" is simply used as a shorthand for a bible which contains only the 66 books of the Old and New Testaments.

 It was in Luther's Bible of 1534 that the Apocrypha was first published as a separate intertestamental section.
+Early modern English Bibles also generally contained an Apocrypha section but in the years following the first publication of the King James Bible in 1611, printed English Bibles increasingly omitted the Apocrypha.
+However, Lutheran and Anglican churches have still included the Apocrypha in their lectionaries, holding them to be useful for devotional use.

-To this date, the Apocrypha is "included in the lectionaries of Anglican and Lutheran Churches."
-The practice of including only the Old and New Testament books within printed bibles was standardized among many English-speaking Protestants following a 1825 decision by the British and Foreign Bible Society.
-Today, "English Bibles with the Apocrypha are becoming more popular again" and they may be printed as intertestamental books.
+The practice of including only the Old and New Testament books within printed Bibles was standardized among many English-speaking Protestants following a 1825 decision by the British and Foreign Bible Society.
+More recently, English-language Bibles are again including the Apocrypha, and they may be printed as intertestamental books.
 In contrast, Evangelicals vary among themselves in their attitude to and interest in the Apocrypha but agree in the view that it is non-canonical.

+Many Serbian Orthodox Christians use Daničić-Karadžić Bible of 1867, which contains 66 books and was modeled after earlier Protestant translations into Latin and German.
+Despite the fact that it is often used in religious services, the Serbian Orthodox Church does not consider the translation to be in official use.